Next Up

 Strand Larsen needs to shine

-Mateta’s return could be a problem for Strand Larsen and his desire to lead the line at the focal point of Oliver Glasner’s attack for the remainder of the season.
+Mateta’s return is a problem for Strand Larsen, who will be eager to lead the line at the focal point of Oliver Glasner’s attack for the remainder of the season.
 He is now looking over his shoulder at a French forward who will be eager to reclaim a starting berth.

-The 26-year-old will likely start, given his fellow striker has only just recovered from a lengthy knee injury.
-If he comes to the fore, he might expect to continue as Glasner’s first-choice centre-forward.
+The 26-year-old will likely start, given his fellow striker has only just recovered from a lengthy knee injury, and if he comes to the fore, he might expect to continue as Glasner’s first-choice centre-forward.

 Mateta received a mixed response from fans when he came on in the second half against Larnaca.
 The approach the 28-year-old took to trying to secure a January exit didn’t sit well with a large portion of the Holmesdale End.

-The Frenchman will be chomping at the bit to prove he is still the main man when it comes to firing Palace to success.
-A return to Glasner’s starting lineup for the rest of the season will be his main priority.
+The Frenchman will be chomping at the bit to prove he is still the main man when it comes to firing Palace to success, and a return to Glasner’s starting lineup for the rest of the season will be his main priority.

 It could take two